drk1wi/Modlishka/README.md

       -disableSecurity
         	Disable proxy security features like anti-SSRF.
 'Here be dragons' - disable at your own risk.

+      -disableDynamicSubdomains
+        	Translate URL domain names to be the proxy domain

       -dynamicMode
           	Enable dynamic mode for 'Client Domain Hooking'